lmorenog2021/Mecatronica-2024-2025/3-3D_Design_Workshop/README.md

 ![Free Cad Bucket](8-FreeCadBucket.png)

 Next, I decided to get some inspiration for the claw.
-My idea was to try and recreate a hand for the dreadnought proyect [ADD LINK].
+My idea was to try and recreate a hand for the [dreadnought proyect](https://github.com/forge-world-6798/Mecatronica-Proyecto).

 ![Dreadnought Claw](9-DreadClaw.png)